People

 Postdoc Researcher

-Sonia is a Postdoc Scholar at the University of California Santa Cruz with a focus on wireless sensor networks.
+Sonia was a Postdoc Scholar at the University of California Santa Cruz with a focus on wireless sensor networks.
 Before joining University of California Santa Cruz, she was graduate research assistant at WiSe-Net lab and she received her Ph.D. degree in Electrical Engineering at the University of Maine in September 2022.
 She was doing an internship during her Ph.D. at Samsung Electronics America, working as a wireless system structure design engineer.
 Her research interests include theory and development of wireless communication systems, wireless sensor networks, cooperative communications, artificial intelligence and signal processing.

 Stephen Taylor